 Dine in the Dark Bangkok is basically an evening where you and your partner/friends/group visit a special venue where you eat in complete darkness.
 100% pitch black.
 Whether you open your eyes, or close them, it’s the same sensation, you honestly can’t see your hand in front of your face.

 Why?
 I hear you scream.
-For a start it’s something different, a fun new experience.
+For a start, it’s something different, a fun new experience.
 Secondly, it heightens your senses.
 No longer can you pre-judge your meal, expecting to like or dislike particular things.
-Now you just eat, and judge solely on the taste and texture.
+Now you just eat and judge solely on the taste and texture.
 Pretty cool.

-The venue, the food, and the service and the whole experience is pretty lush to be honest.
+The venue, the food, and the service and the whole experience is pretty lush, to be honest.
 It’s hosted in a 5* hotel, the food is quality and the staff are impeccable.
 It all turns out to be a brilliant evening, quite high-end, and great brownie points for date night!

-Finally, and perhaps the best part of the whole thing, is that Dine in the Dark staff are all blind or visually impaired.
+Finally, and perhaps the best part of the whole thing, is that Dine in the Dark staff is all blind or visually impaired.
 This is an awesome initiative to hire people with disabilities, and super progressive for a developing city like Bangkok.
 Knowing that they’re helping out with this kind of thing makes me want to spend my money with these guys even more.

-Top notch, verging on fine dining.
-I spoke to the owner of DID in Bangkok, and I promise him I wouldn’t reveal to you guys what the food is that you eat.
-Here’s how it works….
+Top-notch, verging on fine dining.
+I spoke to the owner of Dine in the Dark in Bangkok, and I promise him I wouldn’t reveal to you guys what the food is that you eat.
+Here’s how it works…

-So with my promise to Julien, here’s a pic of the food…
+So to keep my promise to Julien, the owner of DID Bangkok.
+Here’s a pic of the food:

-In local currency it’s 1499THB++, so that means you have to add on 10% service and 7% tax which means the actual price per person is 1696THB.
+In local Thai currency, it’s 1499THB++, so that means you have to add on 10% service and 7% tax.
+So that means the actual price per person is 1696THB.
 That equates to $56 per person.

 Super easy to find.
 I would recommend taking the public transport SkyTrain (BTS) to get there, stopping at Asoke station on the BTS line, or Sukhumvit station on the MRT line.
-It’s super close to there.
+It’s REALLY close to there.
 Taxis are easy and cheap too, but Sukhumvit road, where Dine in the Dark Bangkok is located, is a nightmare in the evenings and you’ll be stuck in traffic for ages.

 I love trying new things.
 Movies, dinners, coffees, I love all that stuff too but it gets old.
 But what makes Bangkok special is that it carries a kinda crazy x factor, it offers stuff that other big cities don’t.
 If you don’t embrace them when you visit, then what’s the point in being here!
 I loved the experience, aside from being super-freaked out for the first 5 minutes of the pitch darkness, I soon got used to it and really enjoyed it.
 The food was great, Max our waiter was a superstar, and it’s yet another reason why I love this city.
 If you’re in Bangkok, give it a shot.
 It beats just another night on the booze, I promise.